White FFKMs – what’s the big deal?

 Making the difference to big pharma

 Many of the world’s leading research-based pharmaceutical and healthcare companies are already seeing the benefits of using white FFKM sealing materials.
-Working with a Global Pharmaceutical Manufacturer, Precision Polymer Engineering material scientists and application engineers were able to review their sealing systems and identify improvements using CAD techniques.
+Working with a Global Pharmaceutical Manufacturer, Precision Polymer Engineering material scientists and application engineers were able to review their sealing systems and identify improvements using Finite Element Analysis (FEA).
 Precision Polymer Engineering’s white FFKM – from the Perlast® range – was subsequently adopted to cover their dynamic sealing applications, pumps and valves.

 The improvements in time between seal changes achieved resulted in the implementation of Perlast® seals across a further seven of their pharmaceutical process lines.